 online store

-Fossil Realm’s story begins in 1984 with Jim Lovisek and Liz Komisar, who founded the Toronto Nature Centre—a science camp inspiring young naturalists through workshops, live animal presentations and field trips.
-Their camp’s thriving fossil and mineral gift shop eventually grew into a full-time store in Toronto, attracting fossil collectors across Ontario.
+Fossil Realm’s story begins in 1984, when Jim Lovisek and Liz Komisar founded the Toronto Nature Centre—a science camp that inspired curiosity about the natural world through workshops, live animal presentations, and field trips.
+Its small fossil and mineral gift shop became an unexpected success, gradually growing into a full-time store in Toronto that attracted collectors from across Ontario.

 Liz Komisat at the Royal Ontario Museum.
 Photo: Miss Chetalaine (1978)